megabyte-labs/install.doctor/docs/CHEZMOI-INTRO.md

 ### GitHub Gist Token

-Pass in a GitHub token with the `gist` scope to be able to use the `gist` CLI tool without having to authenticate.
+**Environment Variable Only** Pass in a GitHub token with the `gist` scope to be able to use the `gist` CLI tool without having to authenticate.

 * Environment variable: `GITHUB_GIST_TOKEN`

 ### GitHub Read-Only Token

-Pass in a GitHub read-only token linked to your account to automatically save a backup of your GitHub repositories.
+**Environment Variable Only** Pass in a GitHub read-only token linked to your account to automatically save a backup of your GitHub repositories.
 For more information, see [this link](https://github.com/gabrie30/ghorg#scm-provider-setup).

 * Environment variable: `GITHUB_READ_TOKEN`

 ### GitLab Read-Only Token

-Pass in a GitLab read-only token linked to your account to automatically save a backup of your GitLab repositories.
+**Environment Variable Only** Pass in a GitLab read-only token linked to your account to automatically save a backup of your GitLab repositories.
 For more information, see [this link](https://github.com/gabrie30/ghorg#scm-provider-setup).

 * Environment variable: `GITLAB_READ_TOKEN`

 ### G-mail Address

-Add a G-mail address which you would like to use as the handler for outgoing SMTP mail.
+**Environment Variable Only** Add a G-mail address which you would like to use as the handler for outgoing SMTP mail.

 * Environment variable: `GMAIL_ADDRESS`

 ### G-mail App Password

-Add the app password to your G-mail address so that outgoing mail can be handled by G-mail.
+**Environment Variable Only** Add the app password to your G-mail address so that outgoing mail can be handled by G-mail.

 * Environment variable: `GMAIL_APP_PASSWORD`

 ### Ngrok Authentication Token

-Add your Ngrok authentication token so that the configuration file can be automatically generated.
+**Environment Variable Only** Add your Ngrok authentication token so that the configuration file can be automatically generated.

 * Environment Variable: `NGROK_AUTH_TOKEN`

 ### Slack API Token

-Add your Slack API token so that `slackterm` can be automatically set up.
+**Environment Variable Only** Add your Slack API token so that `slackterm` can be automatically set up.

 * Environment Variable: `SLACK_API_TOKEN`

-### Tabby Configuration ID

-Add your Tabby configuration ID to automatically sync Tabby settings.

-* Environment Variable: `TABBY_CONFIG_ID`

-### Tabby Sync Token

-Add your Tabby sync token to automatically sync Tabby settings.
-This works in conjunction with the Tabby Configuration ID mentioned above.
+### Tailscale Auth Key

+**Environment Variable Only** Add a Tailscale authentication key so that Tailscale can be automatically connected to your Tailscale network.

-* Environment Variable: `TABBY_SYNC_TOKEN`
+* Environment Variable: `TAILSCALE_AUTH_KEY`